nathanvda/cocoon/README.markdown

 - association: the name of the association (plural) of which a new instance needs to be added (symbol or string).
 - html_options: extra html-options (see `link_to`)
   There are some special options, the first three allow to control the placement of the new link-data:
+  - `data-association-insertion-traversal` : the jquery traversal method to allow node selection relative to the link. `closest`, `next`, `children`, etc. Default: absolute selection
   - `data-association-insertion-node` : the jquery selector of the node
   - `data-association-insertion-method` : jquery method that inserts the new data. `before`, `after`, `append`, `prepend`, etc. Default: `before`
   - `data-association-insertion-position` : old method specifying where to insert new data.